 SKILLS

-Think what are those skills that you’ve had to learn along your journey – the things that often require training and repetition and that sometimes can be cultivated from survival mechanisms?
+Think about the skills that you’ve had to learn along your journey – the things that often require training and repetition and that sometimes can be cultivated from survival mechanisms?

 TALENT